digi-ron/AU-Falcon-SPUD-Project/Miscellaneous/VIN/VIN.md

 ---
-description: Information on how to read and decode the VIN number and engine number of the 1999-2002 Ford Falcon AU
+description: how to read and decode the VIN number and engine number
 ---

 # Reading Vehicle Identification Numbers